TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [Atom](https://atom.io/) - A hackable text editor for the 21st Century
 * [Calibre](https://calibre-ebook.com) - calibre: The one stop solution for all your e-book needs.
 Comprehensive e-book software
 * [Cardo](https://cardo.wiki/) - A TiddlyWiki for Getting Stuff Done
+* [DokuWiki](https://www.dokuwiki.org) - DokuWiki is a simple to use and highly versatile Open Source wiki software that doesn't require a database
 * [CrossLine](https://github.com/rochus-keller/CrossLine) - CrossLine is an outliner with sophisticated cross-link capabilities
 * [EncryptPad](https://github.com/evpo/EncryptPad) - EncryptPad is an application for viewing and editing symmetrically encrypted text
 * [Etherpad](http://etherpad.org/) - Collaborating in really real-time